davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 | Mean         | 67    |
 | Sample Size  | 111   |

-These values provide a robust representation of the distribution’s central tendency and spread.
+<br>These values provide a robust representation of the distribution’s central tendency and spread.<br><br>

 ### 2.2 Software Environment